 U Unl 205 Information Literacy (1)

-One quarter course to acquaint students with the processes of finding, organizing, using, producing, and distributing information in print, electronic, and other formats.
+One-quarter course to acquaint students with the processes of finding, organizing, using, producing, and distributing information in print, electronic, and other formats.
 Students will learn about the flow of information in a variety of disciplines, how to be effective at the research process, how to access information in a variety of formats, and how to formulate effective searches on electronic databases and the Internet.
 Students will be taught to evaluate the quality of Web-based and print information, and will become familiar with practical, social, and ethical issues relating to information..
 Only one course from U Unl 205 and U Unl 206 may be applied toward graduation.
 [IL]

 U Unl 489 Topics in Advanced Library Research (1)